framasoft/mobilizon/support/guides/contributing.md

 #### How to make changes

 * Make your changes on a separate branch which includes an issue number e.g. `1234-some-new-feature` where 1234 is the issue number where the feature is documented.
-Make sure the branch is based on `develop`.
+Make sure the branch is based on `master`.
 * Do not commit changes to files that are irrelevant to your feature or bugfix.
 * Use commit messages descriptive of your changes.
-* Push to the upstream of your new branch.
+* Push to your own repository fork.
 * Create a merge request at GitLab.

 #### Git commit messages